-- The Remote Viewfinder feature is supported by Galaxy series smart phones, Galaxy Tab models, or iOS devices.
-Before using this feature, update the device's firmware to the latest version.
-If the firmware version is not the most recent, this function may not perform properly. - You should install Samsung SMART CAMERA App on your phone or device before using this feature.
+- The Remote Viewfinder feature is supported by Galaxy series smart phones or Galaxy Tab models with the Android 2.3 OS or higher or iOS devices with the iOS 6.0 or higher.
+Before using this feature, check the device's firmware and update it if needed. - You should install Samsung SMART CAMERA App on your phone or device before using this feature.
 You can download the application from Samsung Apps, the Google Play Store, or the Apple App Store.
 Samsung SMART CAMERA App is compatible with Samsung camera models manufactured in 2013 or later. - To install and launch Samsung SMART CAMERA App on an NFC-enabled smart phone, turn on the NFC feature and place the smart phone near an NFC tag (p.
-29) on the camera.
+31) on the camera.
 This feature is supported by smart phones running Android OS 2.3 or higher.
 This feature is not available for iOS devices. - This function is not available in 3D mode.

-- On the Mode screen, touch Wi-Fi → Remote Viewfinder. - If the pop-up message that prompts you to download the application appears, touch Next. - 2 On the smart phone, turn on Samsung SMART CAMERA App. - For iOS devices, turn on the Wi-Fi feature before turning on the application. - To start the application automatically on an NFC-enabled smart phone, turn on the function and place the smart phone near the NFC tag (p.
-29) on the camera.
-Verify that the smart phone is connected to your camera, and then skip to step 5. - 3 Select the camera from the list and connect the smart phone to the camera. - The smart phone can connect to only one camera at a time.
+- 1 On the camera, rotate the mode dial to Wi-Fi. - - If the pop-up message that prompts you to download the application appears, select Next. - 3 On the smart phone, turn on Samsung SMART CAMERA App. - For iOS devices, turn on the Wi-Fi feature before turning on the application. - To start the application automatically on an NFC-enabled smart phone, turn on the function and place the smart phone near the NFC tag (p.
+31) on the camera.
+Verify that the smart phone is connected to your camera, and then skip to step 6. - Select the camera from the list and connect the smart phone to the camera. - The smart phone can connect to only one camera at a time.